ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 Large scale third parties provide the trust in today's transaction systems and markets.
 They perform vital market roles such as identification, clearing, settling and keeping records.

 But large scale third parties have downsides that blockchains can address.
-Blockchain offers advantages in three dimensions - **security, access and efficiency**.
+Blockchain offers advantages in three dimensions - security, access and efficiency.

-A centralized system offers a single point of failure for attack - **reducing security**.
-Third parties can limit access to markets and data - **reducing access**.
-They introduce temporal & monetary costs by increasing the complexity of transactions - **reducing efficiency**.
+A centralized system offers a single point of failure for attack - reducing security.
+Third parties can limit access to markets and data - reducing access.
+They introduce temporal & monetary costs by increasing the complexity of transactions - reducing efficiency.

 Blockchain stores data on every member node - **increasing security**.
 Public blockchains are open to all, with individuals able to transact on an equal footing with large corporations - **increasing access**.
 Peer to peer transactions are made quickly and at low cost - **improving efficiency**.